Reviews You Can Rely On

 $50

 This review began by researching 50+ camping blankets and choosing the most promising options.
-We purchased every model to put to the test both in the lab and in the real world.
-We pushed these blankets to their limits by measuring insulation prowess and wind resistance in the lab by taking each model outside in the wind and snow.
-We considered the comfort of their material, size, and weight and poured water on them just to see what would happen.
+We purchased every model and put them to the test both in the lab and in the real world.
+We pushed these blankets to their limits by measuring insulation prowess and wind resistance in the lab and by taking each model outside in the wind and snow.
+We considered the comfort of their material, size, and weight, and we poured water on them to test their water resistance.
 Numerous dogs were also enlisted to test each model's warmth on cold winter days and their ability to withstand teeth and claws during playtime.
-We treated these blankets worse than we thought any "normal" blanket-lover would, so you don't have to guess about it before you choose your ideal cover.
+We treated these blankets worse than we thought any “normal” blanket-lover would, so you don't have to guess about it before you choose your ideal cover.
+For more on our testing process, see our full How We Test article.

 Our testing of camping blankets is divided across five rating metrics: